Dryade (1825 ship)

 Dryade was launched at Bristol in 1825.
-She traded between England and Peru, the Indian Ocean, and then spent most of her career trading between England and New South Wales.
+She traded between England and Peru or the Indian Ocean, and then spent most of her career trading between England and New South Wales.
 Her crew and passengers abandoned her circa March 1841 when she developed a leak while sailing from Mauritius to London.

 Career

 Although Dryade was built at Bristol, she does not appear in the most comprehensive work on ships built in Bristol between 1800 and 1838.
 This suggests that she was immediately sold to London and never registered at Bristol.